-Here you'll find recordings of virtually all of the Parenting Your Challenging Child programs.
+Here you'll find recordings of virtually all of the Parenting Your Challenging Child podcasts.
 They're filled with great information about various aspects of implementing the CPS model at home.
-You have hundreds of programs to choose from, and some people find that to be a little ovewhelming...so don't try to listen to all of them at once!
+You have hundreds of podcasts to choose from, and some people find that to be a little ovewhelming...so don't try to listen to all of them at once!
 They're organized by topic area, so just click on a caption and start listening!

 Using the Assessment of Lagging Skills and Unsolved Problems

 "It all starts with the Assessment of Lagging Skills and Unsolved Problems."
 There's a good reason this is one of Dr. Greene's favorite maxims.
-Listen to these programs and you'll find out why...and how to use the instrument that helps you get the right lenses on and know what you're working on.
+Listen to these podcasts and you'll find out why...and how to use the instrument that helps you get the right lenses on and know what you're working on.

 The Ins and Outs of Plan B

 Plan B -- where you're solving problems collaboratively instead of unilaterally -- is at the core of the model.
 But Plan B is hard (at least until you get good at it), and there are lots of ways in which it can go awry.
-So there are lots of programs devoted to helping parents navigate and master Plan B.
+So there are lots of podcasts devoted to helping parents navigate and master Plan B.